Boni Wagner-Stafford

 About Boni

-She lives in Puerto Vallarta, Mexico, with her husband John and their four cats.
-It is possible she is addicted to kittens.
+She currently lives and writes in Mexico.
+And it is quite possible she is addicted to kittens.

 Are you a journalist, writer, or podcaster interested